GPIO Comprehensive Guide

 Reserved GPIO Pins

-The following BCM pins are reserved by the Argon HAT OLED display and must not be used for relays if an Argon HAT is installed:
+The following BCM pins are reserved by the Argon HAT OLED display and are rejected for relay use only when the OLED is enabled in Hardware Settings:

 Configuration